apache/openwhisk/docs/feeds.md

 - OpenWhisk processes **events** which flow into the system.

 - A **trigger** is technically a name for a class of events.
 Each event belongs to exactly one trigger; by analogy, a trigger resembles a *topic* in topic-based pub-sub systems.
 A **rule** *T -> A* means "whenever an event from trigger *T* arrives, invoke action *A* with the trigger payload.

 - A **feed** is a stream of events which all belong to some trigger *T*.
 A feed is controlled by a **feed action** which handles creating, deleting, pausing, and resuming the stream of events which comprise a feed.
 The feed action typically interacts with external services which produce the events, via a REST API that manages notifications.

 #  Implementing Feed Actions

 The *feed action* is a normal OpenWhisk *action*, but it should accept the following parameters:
-* **lifecycleEvent**: one of 'CREATE', 'DELETE', 'PAUSE', or 'UNPAUSE'
+* **lifecycleEvent**: one of 'CREATE', 'DELETE', 'PAUSE', or 'UNPAUSE'.
 * **triggerName**: the fully-qualified name of the trigger which contains events produced from this feed.
-* **authKey**: the Basic auth credentials of the OpenWhisk user who owns the trigger just mentioned
+* **authKey**: the Basic auth credentials of the OpenWhisk user who owns the trigger just mentioned.

 The feed action can also accept any other parameters it needs to manage the feed.
 For example the cloudant changes feed action expects to receive parameters including *'dbname'*, *'username'*, etc.

 When the user creates a trigger from the CLI with the **--feed** parameter, the system automatically invokes the feed action with the appropriate parameters.

 For example,assume the user has created a `mycloudant` binding for the `cloudant` package with their username and password as bound parameters.
-When the user issues the following command from the CLI,
+When the user issues the following command from the CLI:

 `wsk trigger create T --feed mycloudant/changes -p dbName myTable`